 Carolina Wrens visit suet-filled feeders during winter.
 During cold northern winters, they will take shelter in nest boxes containing dried grasses, particularly boxes with slots rather than holes.

 During breeding season, these wrens may nest in boxes, but they're just as likely to choose a hanging fern or an empty flowerpot tucked away in a quiet corner of an overgrown back yard.
 Consider putting up a nest box to attract a breeding pair.
 Make sure you put it up well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
-Find out more about nest boxes on our Attract Birds pages.
-You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.
+Find out more about nest boxes on All About Birdhouses, where you'll find plans for building a nest box of the appropriate size for Carolina Wren.

-Keeping a brush pile in your yard is a great way of encouraging wrens to take up residence (read more about offering shelter to backyard birds here).
+Keeping a brush pile in your yard is a great way of encouraging wrens to take up residence.
+Find out more about brush piles on our Habitat Network site, and read more about offering shelter to backyard birds on All About Birds.